cpputest/cpputest/README_CppUTest.txt

     * TEST_SETUP() - Declare a void setup method in a TEST_GROUP
             - this is the same as declaring void setup()
     * TEST_TEARDOWN() - Declare a void setup method in a TEST_GROUP
-    * EXPORT_TEST_GROUP(group) - Export the name of a test group so it can be linked in from a library
+    * IMPORT_TEST_GROUP(group) - Export the name of a test group so it can be linked in from a library.
+Needs to be done in main.

 Set up and tear down support